 Roberto studied molecular biology at the University of Pisa, Italy, where he completed his undergraduate thesis on the mechanisms of asymmetric stem cell division during brain development

-He then moved to Yale University to pursue a PhD in Cell Biology.
-Working in Pietro De Camilli’s laboratory, he used advanced microscopy and chemical genetic techniques to interrogate how a class of phospholipids known as phosphoinositides control endocytic vesicle traffic and maturation.
+He then moved to Yale School of Medicine to pursue a PhD in Cell Biology.
+At Yale, Roberto combined advanced microscopy and chemical genetic techniques to interrogate how a class of signalling lipids known as phosphoinositides control endocytic vesicle traffic and maturation.

-In 2008, he joined the laboratory of David Sabatini at the Whitehead Institute/MIT.
+In 2008, Roberto moved to the Whitehead Institute/MIT as a postdoctoral fellow.
 There, he combined biochemical and microscopy-based assays to understand how lysosomes govern the signaling activity of the master growth regulator, mTORC1 kinase, and how these organelles generally function as a metabolic signaling centers.

 Claire Goul (Graduate Student)